History of anime in the United States: 2000s

 In the 2000s, even after the popular series Dragon Ball Z and Sailor Moon ended their runs, Toonami still continued to air popular anime such as Mobile Suit Gundam Wing (which is credited for single-handedly popularizing the Gundam franchise in some Western countries), Dragon Ball GT, Rurouni Kenshin, YuYu Hakusho, .hack, Cardcaptors, Tenchi Muyo!, Tenchi Universe (and Tenchi in Tokyo), The 08th MS Team, One Piece, Mobile Suit Gundam SEED, SD Gundam, Cyborg 009, IGPX, Bobobo-bo Bo-bobo, Outlaw Star, Hamtaro, and Naruto.
 Naruto was very successful on Toonami and remains one of the most popular anime titles in the U.S. In 2008, Toonami was discontinued and anime began airing exclusively on Adult Swim, the late-night counterpart to Cartoon Network.

 When Adult Swim began airing on Cartoon Network in 2001, its first anime title aired was Cowboy Bebop.
 Cowboy Bebop was very successful and remains the longest aired anime series on Adult Swim.
 Adult Swim also aired series including uncut episodes of Fullmetal Alchemist, Inuyasha, Samurai Champloo, Death Note, Durarara!!, FLCL, Neon Genesis Evangelion, Case Closed, Lupin III, Code Geass, Bleach, Shin Chan, and Trigun.
 Adult Swim mostly airs anime under the title "Action", even though Shin Chan and Super Milk Chan are comedies.
 Adult Swim became so successful over the years that Turner Broadcasting split it from Cartoon Network; it is now ranked as an independent network.

 Due to the popularity of Dragon Ball Z, Funimation would continue to dominate anime distribution in the United States and continued licensing several popular titles such as Fruits Basket, Black Cat, Ouran High School Host Club, Kodocha, Fullmetal Alchemist, and Tsubasa: Reservoir Chronicle, and launched its own Funimation Channel to exclusively air most of its titles.
 Funimation would also save rights to titles from defunct licensors, such as with ADV Films (which closed in 2008) and Geneon (which closed in 2007).

 After the success of Pokémon in the late 1990s, 4Kids Entertainment continued to license anime titles targeted towards children, such as the Yu-Gi-Oh! franchise, Sonic X, Magical DoReMi, Mew Mew Power, Shaman King, Kirby: Right Back at Ya!, Dinosaur King, and Ultimate Muscle.
 However, 4Kids was met with much controversy for its heavy editing and "Americanization" of content, particularly Yu-Gi-Oh! and One Piece.

 In 2002, Spirited Away was released through Disney theatrically, becoming the first anime film to be nominated for and win an Oscar-American Academy Award.
 Anime grossed $4.8 billion in 2003 and dropped to $2.7 billion due to a lack of high-quality anime.
-Despite this downturn, there have been collaborations between Japanese and American production companies, such as the Los Angeles Fan Expo, which have played a significant role in expanding anime’s reach which has attracting hundreds of thousands of anime fans.
+Despite this downturn, there have been collaborations between Japanese and American production companies, such as the Los Angeles Fan Expo, which have played a significant role in expanding anime's reach which has attracted hundreds of thousands of anime fans.